A roundup of frauds, flimflams, cheats, sandbags, dupes, bamboozles, deceptions, and corruption…

 • • •

-3. I once lauded the CIA’s ability to name things, but I don’t want to shortchange the FBI, who may have a 1950s-style insult comic on payroll.
+3. I once lauded the CIA’s ability to name things, but I don’t want to shortchange the FBI, who apparently had a 1950s-style insult comic on payroll at some point.

-Let’s start with the example par excellence: Operation Plunder Dome.
-The sting operation eventually resulted in the felony conviction of Providence mayor Buddy Cianci.
+Let’s start with the example par excellence: Operation Plunder Dome, a sting operation resulting in the felony conviction of Providence mayor Buddy Cianci.
 Amazingly, that was Cianci’s second felony conviction while in office; he had been mayor from 1974-1984 before being convicted of assault.
 He then tried to run in the special election meant to replace him, bowing out only after the RI supreme court ruled that “c’mon dude, you can’t actually do that.”
 He ran and was elected again in 1991, serving until being undone in the plunder dome bribery/racketeering scandal.